veekshith19/Inheritance-Design-Lab-/README.md

-# This folder contains the HospitalEmployee file
+# This folder contains the HospitalEmployee file which includes the getter and setter methods